Kyle Richards Says She Feels Guilt About Family Heirlooms Stolen From Her Home

 “I have every protection imaginable.
 But nothing left to take!”
 Richards told People.

 Kyle Richards also revealed that she feels “bad” because the majority of her mother’s jewelry was left to her and now it is all gone.
 Kyle has two famous sisters, Kim Richards and Kathy Hilton.
-Of the stolen family jewels, Kyle told People:
+Of the stolen family jewels, Kyle told People the following.

 “There was guilt attached to it.
 They got taken from me, from my house, on my watch.”